mmcintyre1/book-summaries/2021/01/guns_germs_and_steel.md

 > [...] technology develops cumulatively, rather than in isolated heroic acts, and that it finds most of its uses after it has been invented, rather than being invented to meet a foreseen need.
 (235)
 ## Review
+This book still feels timely stepping into 2021, and it's still a largely helpful refresher to fight against the racist ideology of racial determinism.
+We have seen a human institution in American Republicanism and Trumpism argue in subtle (and often deafening-clarion-loud) tones the tenets of racial determinism to demonize the other, and a lazy mind stops questioning at the first cause (it may be that the most important takeaway from this book is that a rigorous interrogation of causes unveils deeper, and often contradictory to the initial assessment, truth).
+White power at it's core is wrapped up in the white race's inherent exceptionalism when the reality belies any racial exceptionalism, and this book serves as a potent argument against the historical interpretation.

+The book can be dry and Diamond is actually at his best, if not most scientific, when he is imparting a metaphor or using narrative.
+In particular, the beginning to Chapter 3 involves a dramatic retelling of Pizarro's kidnapping of Atahualpa by reconstructing primary source tellings.
+Other times, like on the sixtieth retelling of how a particular region didn't have access to domesticable animals or plants, parachute the books momentum, although his application of his food production thesis across all continents is a compelling telling.

+Insofar as the Pulitzer is a mark of quality (I certainly am not in a place to comment on deservedness of the award compared to the competition), this book is a worthwhile entry.

 ## Review Score
 4/5
 ## Other Reading